quixio/quix-cli/docs/Reference/local/ide.md

 The `quix local ide` command sets up your development environment for a specified application by generating all necessary IDE-dependent files.
 This integration allows you to run and debug your application directly from your chosen IDE.

-Each time you run or debug your code using the generated run configuration, the command exports variables from the `app.yaml` file to a `.env` file or a devcontainer configuration.
-This ensures that the environment is correctly set up before you begin editing and debugging.
-Specifically, this command executes `quix local application variables export`, which adds the application values along with broker or SDK tokens to a `.env` file.

 This command is particularly useful the first time you edit an application, as it automates the setup process.
 While you can run it multiple times, its primary benefits are realized during the initial setup.

+!!! note
     You need to have [VS Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/) installed for this command to be effective.

+### Automatic Environment Variable Export

+Each time you run or debug your code using the generated run configuration, the command exports variables from the `app.yaml` file to a `.env` file or a devcontainer configuration.
+This ensures that the environment is correctly set up before you begin editing and debugging.

+Specifically, this command executes [`quix local application variables export`](applications/variables/export.md), which adds the application values along with the broker or SDK token to a `.env` file.

-### Debug Broker Configuration
+#### Debug Broker Configuration

-To facilitate debugging, the `quix local ide` command sets up a default *debug broker configuration* that points to `localhost:19092`.
-This configuration allows your application to connect to a local broker instance for testing and debugging purposes.
+=== "Pipeline Broker"

+    To use a local debug broker, you can easily set one up by running `quix local broker up`.
+This will start a local broker instance that listens on `localhost:19092`.
+This setting is enabled by default.
+If you need to change it, use `quix context broker local`.

+=== "Quix Cloud Broker"

+    To use the broker address from your Quix Cloud environment, use `quix context broker cloud`.
+Ensure you are logged into Quix Cloud by running `quix login` if you are not already logged in.
+If you have never selected an environment, run `quix use` to select it.

+=== "Other Broker"

+    To use a broker address other than `localhost:19092`, run `quix context broker set`.

     You can edit the *debug broker configuration* to suit your needs.
 The default configuration is designed to work out-of-the-box, but you can change it to point to any broker, including a Quix Cloud environment.

-To use a local debug broker, you can easily set one up by running `quix local pipeline up` or `quix local broker up`.
-These commands will start a local broker instance that listens on `localhost:19092`.

-!!! tip
-    You can change your debug broker address using `quix context broker set`.
-To use the broker address from your Quix Cloud environment, use `quix context broker cloud`.

 In practice, this setup adds the following environment variable to your configuration: